houseofsecrets/SdPaint/README.md

 | `alt` + `keypad 1-9`          | Load custom ControlNet preset                              |
 | `ctrl` + `alt` + `keypad 1-9` | Save custom ControlNet preset                              |
 | `x` or `ESC`                  | Quit                                                       |

+_Note_ : "Cycle" shortcuts type will wait for the `shift` key to be released before launching the rendering.

 ## Installation